Expatriates taking up employment in Belgium will be subject to comprehensive rules and, in some cases, employment visa

 For each category of income the net taxable amount is determined as the gross income received minus a number of deductions specific to the income category.
 In addition, several deductions and allowances can be set off against the total net taxable income.

-As mentioned above, where duties are performed in Belgium, any remuneration received in respect of these duties is treated as Belgian sourced income and, therefore, subject to Belgian income tax regardless of the expatriate’s tax residence status (subject to the relevant double taxation treaty).
+As mentioned above, where duties are performed in Belgium, any remuneration received in respect of these duties is treated as Belgian sourced income and may, therefore, be subject to Belgian income tax (pursuant the provisions of the relevant double taxation treaty).

-In general, where the benefit is enjoyed in Belgium, a Belgian income tax charge will arise.
+In general, if the benefit is granted in Belgium, a Belgian income tax charge will arise.
 Therefore, housing, meal allowances, provision of a car and relocation allowances will come within the charge to Belgian income tax in addition to the individual’s salary.

-Foreign executives or specialists qualifying for the special non-resident tax status are taxed on all income derived from their employment activity (salaries, bonuses, fringe benefits,…) from which are excluded the portion of the employment income related to the number of days worked outside of Belgium (so-called 'travel exclusion').
+Foreign executives or specialists qualifying for the special non-resident tax status of 1983 are taxed on all income derived from their employment activity (salaries, bonuses, fringe benefits,…) from which are excluded the portion of the employment income related to the number of days worked outside of Belgium (so-called 'travel exclusion').

 Special rules apply for the determination of the foreign working days certain expatriate allowances or expense reimbursements (see further).
 The foreign nationals qualifying for the special non-resident tax status will not be taxed on supplementary recurring and non-recurring expenses which are incurred as a result of their recruitment or transfer to Belgium, whether paid as lump sum allowances or as specific reimbursements of expenses (ie housing allowances, cost of living allowances, tax equalisation, home leave, school fees at an international school, etc).

 Depending upon the function exercised by the foreign executive, the maximum annual excludable expenses or allowances amount to €11,250.00 or €29,750.00.
 However, the above ceilings do not include reimbursement of school fees or the reimbursement of moving expenses.

 As already indicated, these foreign executives are considered to be non-residents for tax purposes (in the old regime).
 As such, they cannot claim tax treaty benefits as a Belgian tax resident.

 The conditions to obtain the special tax status can be summarized as follow:

 - the employing company must be part of an international group